Slow down

 The ubiquitous standards of business has us all focused on efficiency and speed.
 There are very few corners of life where we aren't racing to the end, trying to get there with as few steps as possible, as quickly as possible.

-Just look at genAI for how little time business wants us to spend.
+Just look at LLM's for how little time business wants us to spend.
 Then think about how much you remember about the last time you went on autopilot – like an unremarkable commute, or putting dishes away.
-Combine them, and it's easy to understand how genAI can lead to deskilling and workslop.
+Combine them, and it's easy to understand how LLM's can lead to deskilling and workslop.

 Slowing down is necessary to making sense of things; to questioning how information is hanging together; to knit together information mechanisms and thinking models, and think it through with previously successful personal cognitive patterns; and, to expand domains until seeming paradoxes can become facets of a whole.